Indices & Commodities

-- No Commission: Trade commission free on all index products at FXCM unlike other markets.
-FXCM is compensated through a markup which is added to the bid/ask spread it receives from its liquidity providers, except where otherwise noted.
+- No Commission:2 Trade commission free on all index products at FXCM unlike other markets.

-- Generous Leverage: Generous leverage on all products that are clearly detailed on the FXCM Trade Station II.
-Without proper risk management, currency trading has a high degree of leverage that can lead to large losses as well as gains.
+- Generous Leverage:3 Generous leverage on all products that are clearly detailed on the FXCM Trade Station.

 - Hedging Capability: You can go long or short in a single index trade.